pingidentity/pingdirectory-go-client/configurationapi/docs/AddExtendedOperationHandlerRequest.md

 ### NewAddExtendedOperationHandlerRequest

-`func NewAddExtendedOperationHandlerRequest(handlerName string, schemas []EnumthirdPartyExtendedOperationHandlerSchemaUrn, enabled bool, passwordGenerator string, defaultOTPDeliveryMechanism []string, defaultTokenDeliveryMechanism []string, passwordResetTokenValidityDuration string, identityMapper string, extensionClass string, ) *AddExtendedOperationHandlerRequest`
+`func NewAddExtendedOperationHandlerRequest(handlerName string, schemas []EnumthirdPartyExtendedOperationHandlerSchemaUrn, enabled bool, passwordGenerator string, defaultOTPDeliveryMechanism []string, defaultTokenDeliveryMechanism []string, identityMapper string, extensionClass string, ) *AddExtendedOperationHandlerRequest`

 NewAddExtendedOperationHandlerRequest instantiates a new AddExtendedOperationHandlerRequest object This constructor will assign default values to properties that have it defined,